CiderMan/pitchero-availability/Readme.md

 ## Changing it

-There is currently no tests, in the hope that this workaround will not be needed for long...
+There are currently no tests, in the hope that this workaround will not be needed for long...

 The code has been formatted with [black](https://github.com/psf/black) and the options `-l 99`